EasyPlugIn/ep-spec/protos/res_access_proto.rst

 Rejection
 **************************************************

-We SHOULD reject the registration request if the :ref:`metatdata <rap-metadata>` is not recognized.
+We SHOULD reject the registration request if the :ref:`metadata <rap-metadata>` is not recognized.